 For some, it means sprawling single-player firefights and intriguing sci-fi lore.
 For others, it means spending hours blowing up friends in competitive multiplayer.
 And for the creative lot, it means crafting custom arenas and creating slick montage videos.

 If you fall into any of these categories, Halo: The Master Chief Collection is a playable treasure chest meticulously made with you in mind.
-Packaging the first four numbered installments in Microsoft's beloved first-person shooter series, complete with a full new-gen reworking of Halo 2, this $60 Xbox One anthology offers plenty to do for Halo heads old and new.
-However, with the game's online matchmaking — a key feature of the series since 2004's Halo 2 — all but broken right now, those who play Halo to compete against the world may want to hold off for now.
+Packaging the first four numbered installments in Microsoft's beloved first-person shooter series, complete with a full reworking of Halo 2, this Xbox One anthology offers plenty to do for Halo heads old and new.
+However, the game's online matchmaking was broken for much of this collection's first year on sale, with its reputation never fully recovering.

 A Tale of Four Halos